 Sydney shines during winter each year when Vivid Sydney warms up the city with a celebration of light, music and ideas.
 The creative heart of Sydney finds expression through a dynamic program featuring amazing light art, cutting-edge music, and plenty of opportunities to turn your inspiration into action.
 Don't miss this world-famous festival of light, music and ideas from May to June.

 About Vivid Sydney

-Vivid Music's program featured an impressive line-up of international and Australian talent.
-Carriageworks leads an inner-city push with a contemporary program that features international avant-garde artist Björk.
+Vivid Music's program featured an impressive line-up of international and Australian talent, with Carriageworks leading an inner-city push with a contemporary program that featured international avant-garde artist Björk.

-A key focus in 2016 will be the ‘Game Changer’ talks series at Sydney Town Hall, which features legendary filmmaker Spike Jonze, House of Cards screenwriter Beau Willimon, Orange is the New Black writer and creator Jenji Kohan, and one of Australia’s most influential new creatives Margaret Zhang.
+A key focus in 2016 was the ‘Game Changer’ talks series at Sydney Town Hall, which featured legendary filmmaker Spike Jonze, House of Cards screenwriter Beau Willimon, Orange is the New Black writer and creator Jenji Kohan, and one of Australia’s most influential new creatives Margaret Zhang.

 Vivid Ideas also featured great innovative events such as the popular Robowars, where robots made by participants battled it out, the new CLIPPED Music Video Festival, the MCA Zine Fair which showcased our top zine-making talent and the ETSY Sydney Made Market which celebrated all things handmade by modern artisans and designers.